tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

 understanding of how MLX works, and the moment where everything falls into place, is yours to experience.

-MLX has more to offer than what this guide covers.
+MLX has more to offer than what is covered here.
 Bitmap fonts, sprites, elaborate UI and other techniques are left for you to find.
 This guide serves as a bridge, from completely lost to having a solid foundation you can build your own project on.